-We will be exempt from the SEC rules' requirements to disclose certain information about our greenhouse gas emissions and comply with related auditor assurance requirements as long as we remain a "smaller reporting company" (as described below under -Risks Related to our Common Stock and Publicly-Traded Warrants - We are a 'smaller reporting company' within the meaning of the Exchange Act, and if we take advantage of certain exemptions from disclosure requirements available to smaller reporting companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies.") or an "emerging growth company" (as described below under "-Risks Related to our Common Stock and Publicly-Traded Warrants - We are subject to ongoing public reporting requirements that are less rigorous than Exchange Act rules for companies that are not emerging growth companies and our stockholders could receive less information than they might expect to receive from more mature public companies.").
-In addition, these disclosure rules will not require compliance by us until our fiscal year beginning in 2028, if we remain a smaller reporting company or emerging growth company.
+We will be exempt from the SEC rules' requirements to disclose certain information about our greenhouse gas emissions and comply with related auditor assurance requirements as long as we remain a "smaller reporting company" (as described below under -Risks Related to our Common Stock and Publicly-Traded Warrants - We are a 'smaller reporting company' within the meaning of the Exchange Act, and if we take advantage of certain exemptions from disclosure requirements available to smaller reporting companies, this could make our securities less attractive to investors and may make it more difficult to compare our performance with other public companies.") or an "emerging growth company" (as described below under "-Risks Related to our Common Stock and Publicly-Traded Warrants - We are subject to ongoing public reporting requirements that are less rigorous than Exchange Act rules for companies that are not emerging growth companies and our stockholders could receive less information than they might expect to receive from more mature public companies.")
+In addition, these disclosure rules will not require compliance by us until our fiscal year beginning in 2027, with certain requirements not becoming effective until our fiscal year beginning in 2028, if we remain a smaller reporting company or emerging growth company.